zkstewart/BINge/README.md

 the `--clusterer` argument (to tell it whether you're using MMseqs2 or CD-HIT) and either the `--mmseqs` argument (to point it to folder storing the `mmseqs` executable file) or the `--cdhit` argument (to point it to the folder storing the `cd-hit-est` executable file).

-In terms of clustering behaviour, there are only three parameters that are of particular note and that you might want to modify.
+In terms of clustering behaviour, most parameters are tuned via objective evaluation to be set at appropriate values for your use.
+But, there are three parameters of particular note that you *might* want to modify.
 These are:

 - `--gmapIdentity` which sets a minimum value for the best GMAP alignment of any sequence to be considered.
   - In practice, changing this value actually has very little impact since most recognised orthologs maintain high sequence similarity.
 The default of 0.95 works in most instances, but you could lower this to 0.90 if you're clustering very distantly related organisms.
 - `--clusterVoteThreshold` which sets the proportion of bins two sequences must co-occur within to cluster together.
 Based on objective evaluation, you should leave this at
-0.66 or, if you want marginally tighter clustering (e.g., fewer clusters) you can lower this to 0.5.
-You probably shouldn't deviate from these recommendations.
+0.66 or, if you want marginally tighter clustering (e.g., fewer clusters) you can lower this to 0.5. **You probably shouldn't deviate from these recommendations.**
 - `--microbial` can be specified if you're clustering a microbial organism since it changes how any of your input GFF3s will be interpreted.
 If you're not using any
 GFF3 files for your microbial organism, this parameter is not needed.

 ## Interpreting results
-BINge will run everything within the specified output directory, and produce a file that will look something like `BINge_clustering_result.<hash>.tsv`.
+BINge will run everything within the specified `-o` output directory, and produce a result file that looks like `BINge_clustering_result.<hash>.tsv`.
 The hash uniquely identifies your run parameters, and you can consult the `param_cache.json` file if you want to see what files you used as inputs and the GMAP identity and vote threshold parameters.

 The output file is tab separated into three columns with a format like: